Office of Quality Schools

 MAP-A

-The Missouri Assessment Program-Alternate Assessment (MAP-A) is administered to students with the most significant cognitive disabilities who meet grade level and eligibility criteria that are determined by the student’s Individualized Education Program (IEP) team using DESE-established eligibility criteria.
-No student may be tested outside of their assigned grade level.
+The Missouri Assessment Program-Alternate (MAP-A) is administered to students who are determined to qualify by the district Individual Education Program (IEP) team, using the DESE eligibility criteria.
+No student may be tested outside of the assigned grade level.
+Missouri uses the Instructionally Embedded assessment model for ELA and math; and the Year End assessment model for science.

 Nonpublic